populationgenomics/production-pipelines/README.md

 ### Reusing existing results

 By default, if expected result exist, empty jobs will be submitted suffixed with ` [reuse]`.
 You can disable that check with `--no-check-job-expected-outputs-existence`.
-You can also make the pipeline trust the sample-metadata DB with `--validate-smdb-analyses` and skip checking for objects to exist on buckets.
+You can also make the pipeline trust the sample metadata DB with `--validate-smdb-analyses` and skip checking for objects to exist on buckets.

 You can also start from a specific stage with `--first-stage`, or finish on specific one with `--last-stage`.